QuixThe2nd/mTracker/README.md

 ```

 > [!WARNING]
-> **Don't add private torrents** mTracker is designed for public torrents only.
+> **Don't add private torrents!** mTracker is designed for public torrents only.
 Announcing a private torrent to mTracker will result in it being leaked to the DHT network and could get you banned from your private tracker.

 ### Disabling DHT
 In your BitTorrent client, globally disable DHT. mTracker handles DHT on your clients behalf making DHT redundant.